Crawford v. Nashville: Background

 However, all three of the witnesses who had offered evidence of sexual harassment, including Crawford, were dismissed.
 Crawford had been employed by the district for over 30 years.
-Crawford had expressed reluctance to report the incidences earlier because Hughes headed the department, employee relations, where charges are reported.
+Crawford had expressed reluctance to report the incidents earlier because Hughes headed the employee relations department where the charges were reported.
 Hughes was tasked with investigating claims of sexual harassment.
 Hughes was also, Crawford noted, a good friend of the Director of the School District Pedro Garcia, and Crawford was worried that this would result in her losing her job.
-The Metro school board in January 2008 voted unanimously to end Garcia's tenure due to poor performance.
+The Metro School Board in January 2008 voted unanimously to end Crawford's tenure due to poor performance.

 Following her termination, Crawford sued her former employer under Title VII, which protects employees who oppose unlawful employment actions from employment retaliation.
 The District Court concluded, and the Sixth Circuit Court affirmed, that Crawford was not protected by Title VII on two grounds.
 First, her statements to Frazier did not constitute "opposition" to illegal conduct, as Crawford did not initiate the investigation.
 Second, the court held that Crawford was not protected against retaliation because the investigation was an employer's internal investigation and a charge had not been filed with the Equal Employment Opportunity Commission.
 Crawford only filed with the EEOC after she had been terminated, as required by Title VII.

 Crawford appealed to the Supreme Court, who heard the case on October 8, 2008.
 The court ruled unanimously in her favor on January 26, 2009.